scholarslab/NeatlineWaypoints/README.md

-# NeatlineItemTray
+# NeatlineWaypoints

-Add an item-browser tray to Neatline exhibits.
+Adds a list of waypoints to Neatline exhibits.